Near Whitehall in Jefferson County, Montana — The American West (Mountains)

 The game is the football rivalry divided by a mountain range, the Continental Divide.
 The first game took place in 1897 in Missoula.
 Since then both schools have enjoyed success on the gridiron.
 The two schools battled twice in one season seven times between 1898 and 1913.
 The contest was moved to Butte in 1926.
 The Griz and Cats did battle in the Mining City from 1926 to 1950, battling for the Copper Bowl from 1946 to 1950.
 The annual contest was moved to the campus sites in Bozeman and Missoula starting in 1951.

 Location.
 45° 54.481′ N, 112° 19.349′ W. Marker is near Whitehall, Montana, in Jefferson County.
-Marker is on Interstate 90 10˝ miles east of Interstate 15, on the right when traveling east.
+Marker is on Interstate 90 10½ miles east of Interstate 15, on the right when traveling east.
+It is accessible from the eastbound lanes, only, at a small pull-off.
 Touch for map.
-It is accessible from the eastbound lanes, only, at a small pull-off.
 Marker is in this post office area: Whitehall MT 59759, United States of America.
+Touch for directions.